thetrouper/Countroll/README.md

 2. Change directory to the repo `$ cd Countroll`
 3. Build with gradle `$ ./gradlew build`
 4. Build will be output to `/Countroll/build/libs`

+# Up Next
+Development will continue with the addition of bitwise operations AND (&) and OR (|)
+- Both bots support these operators, and it will be in both modes